Phase 01 · cold discovery · deliverable

 ● Primary pain ◐ Significant ○ Mentioned briefly hover any cell for the actual phrase from transcript

-Four categories scored 10/10 across all households.
+Four categories scored 14/14 across all fourteen households.

 Unhad conversation